davidgarland/types/src/dependent_types/README.md

 - I implement a cumulative universe heirarchy.
 - I implement dependent pairs, sigma types, and the fst/snd projections.
 - He used a flavor of ML, whereas this is in Haskell.
-- I opt to not do the extra normalization in `inferUnv`/`inferPi`, which he would consider a mistake; however, as my system does substitution on the fly and has no "global definition" context and normalization is done on the fly, I don't believe it's possible for `infer` to ever return a lambda.
+- I opt to not do the extra normalization in `inferUnv`/`inferPi`, which he would consider a mistake; however, as my system does substitution on the fly and has no "global definition" context; I don't believe it's possible for `infer` to ever return a lambda.
 I challenge anyone reading to prove me wrong on that-- if you can, that would likely yield some large insight.
-However, I believe it's good as-is.
+However, I doubt that is possible. :)
 - I implement the unit type and its constructor; `() : ()`.

 There are some significant similarities worth noting as well: